php-fig/fig-standards/proposed/clock-meta.md

 assumption about what the caller might need.
 So would the contract define that only UTC is returned, then use-cases that do require something else will have to explicitly work around that or find other ways of handling the problem, the contract tries to solve as the contract does not fit the needs.
-This is different from the issue of i.e. immutability which can also not be enforced on the language level but which is necessary to adhere to other calls on the contract.
+This is different from the issue of i.e., immutability which can also not be enforced on the language level but which is necessary to adhere to other calls on the contract.
 IN the case of the `clock`-interface there will be no other calls.